 - Surface chemistry and interfacial science

-- Reactivity of gases and solutions on metal oxide materials under model (ultra-high vacuum) and real (near ambient pressure) conditions
+- Bridging reactions at the gas/solid and liquid/solid interfaces under model (ultra-high vacuum) and real (near ambient pressure) conditions

 - Designing metal-oxide architectures and nanostructures on various substrates; Atomic Layer Deposition and tailored growth approaches